-It’s very easy to confuse prendere, guidare and portare, three quite different Italian verbs.
+English speakers easily confuse prendere, guidare and portare, three quite different verbs in Italian

 The confusion happens because we can’t translate these verbs directly from English into Italian and vice versa.
-Prendere and portare can both mean “to take”.
+Prendere and portare can both mean “to take” depending on the situation.
 Let’s see three simple examples.

 This is a “freemium” blog with audio examples.
 Log in or subscribe at no cost to get full access.